rodrigoalmeida94/ACT_EagleSensing/b_Atmospheric_Correction/b_Atmospheric_Correction.md

 -sen2cor by default puts L2A folders into the same directory as the L1C folders.
 From its arguments, no destination folder is included.
 -This script shall check all L2A folders and move these files into another folder named "L2A" at the same directory where L1C main folder is.

-Script      :         organize_L1C_L2A.py
+Script      :         generate_L2A.py

 Variables:
 datadir               -gets all files from source folder checker               -checks for L2A folders

 Functions:
-folder_arrange        -takes two directories as arguments: dir_L1C(origin) and dir_L2A(destination).
+sen2_batch            -calls run_sen2cor.py function to chain the commands. folder_arrange        -takes two directories as arguments: dir_L1C(origin) and dir_L2A(destination).

-Packages needed: os, shutil
+Imports: os, shutil, sen2_batch